iobroker-community-adapters/ioBroker.lgtv/README.md

 ### **WORK IN PROGRESS**

+- (mcm1957) Adapter has been mpoved to iobroker-community-adapters area
+- (mcm1957) POSSIBLE BREAKING: Adapter has been built from current github content.
+As latest npm packages have been created axternal, theres a chance that some changes got lost.
--   (jpawlowski) replace Travis and AppVeyor by GitHub Actions, based on ioBroker/create-adapter
+- (jpawlowski) Travis and AppVeyor have been replced by GitHub Actions, based on ioBroker/create-adapter
--   (jpawlowski) set NodeJS minimum version to 16
+- (jpawlowski) Adpter requires NodeJS 16 minimum now
--   (jpawlowski) update dependencies
+- (jpawlowski) Dependencies have been updated
--   (jpawlowski) rename/correct configuration item healthIntervall to healthInterval
+- (jpawlowski) Configuration item healthIntervall has been rename/correct to healthInterval

 ### 1.1.12 (2023-07-04)